 It gives IT the option to corporates to have their own app store with the combination of Google Play combines basic app store functionality and some management capabilities.
-It allows to select, purchase and manage apps for the organization.
+It allows to selection, purchase and manage apps for the organization.

 Google Play EMM API:

-When the Google Play API is incorporated into an EMM product, admin can control which apps the user can access from the managed Google Play Store.
+When the Google Play API is incorporated into an EMM product, the admin can control which apps the user can access from the managed Google Play Store.
 The user can search, view, install and update an app.
 It works in conjunction with Managed Google Play to support the entire app management.

 An EMM platform that incorporates the Application Management API makes it possible for administrators to

 This concludes an overall overview of What is Android Enterprise and its significant importance for businesses.
-If your organization has struggled or is struggling managing Android devices and is looking for a better solution for entirely corporately-owned devices, it could well be time to consider “Android” and partner with an apt EMM solution.
+If your organization has struggled or is struggling with managing Android devices and is looking for a better solution for entirely corporately-owned devices, it could well be time to consider “Android” and partner with an apt EMM solution.